Breakfast Easy to Make Energy Bites Miscellaneous No Bake No Bake Breakfasts Recipes

 Chocolate oatmeal bites rolled in peanuts, on a sheet of baking parchment

-Make-Ahead and Storage Suggestions:
+Make-Ahead and Storage Suggestions

 You can store these oatmeal bites in the refrigerator for a week or so, so they’re perfect for whipping up on Sundays as an easy breakfast or afternoon snack to enjoy during the week ahead.

-Other vegan recipes you might enjoy:
+Other breakfast recipes you might enjoy:

 And if you do make these, or any of my recipes, don’t forget to tag me @bastecutfold or use the hashtag #bastecutfold on Instagram.
 I always love to see what you’re making!